liqotech/liqo/docs/pages/gettingstarted/helloworld/_index.md

 ---
-title: Hello world!
+title: Basic tutorial
 weight: 1
 ---

-## The fast path to Liqo
+## Basic tutorial

-The following steps will guide you through a tour to learn how to install Liqo and experiment with its most notable capabilities.
+This tutorial aims at presenting how to install Liqo and practice with its most notable capabilities.
+It is is organized in the following steps:

 * [Provision your playground](./kind): Deploy a couple of Kubernetes in Docker (KiND) clusters to play with Liqo
 * [Install Liqo](./install): Install Liqo on a first cluster (*home* cluster).